Author Archives | stpaulsuccoffice1

 0 Comments

-A number of our members and friends have asked for an online way to give, so we are pleased to offer this service through tithe.ly.
+Online monetary gifts may be given through tithe.ly.
 You can make a gift by accessing our website (see the “Give” button on the homepage or the button below), www.stpaulsuccsomerset.org.
 You may also download the free tithe.ly app to your smartphone or tablet and customize it to meet your needs.
 Although the service is free to the church, credit card and transaction fees are assessed to each gift, so when making an online contribution through tithe.ly, please consider using the bank funds transfer feature, which has the lowest fee of one percent per transaction.
 For your convenience, you may also select the reoccurring gift option if you would like to make regular gifts to the church.
 If you have any questions or need assistance using this service, please do not hesitate to contact Cindy, our financial secretary.
 And as always, we still accept and appreciate your mail-in contributions!

 Blessings,